SimulRAG: Simulator-based RAG for Grounding LLMs in Long-form Scientific QA: Abstract

 \section{Abstract}

-Large language models (LLMs) show promise in solving scientific problems.
-They can help generate long-form answers for scientific questions, which are crucial for comprehensive understanding of complex phenomena that require detailed explanations spanning multiple interconnected concepts and evidence.
-However, LLMs often suffer from hallucination, especially in the challenging task of long-form scientific question answering.
-Retrieval-Augmented Generation (RAG) approaches can ground LLMs by incorporating external knowledge sources to improve trustworthiness.
-In this context, scientific simulators, which play a vital role in validating hypotheses, offer a particularly promising retrieval source to mitigate hallucination and enhance answer factuality.
-However, existing RAG approaches cannot be directly applied for scientific simulation-based retrieval due to two fundamental challenges: how to retrieve from scientific simulators, and how to efficiently verify and update long-form answers.
-To overcome these challenges, we propose the simulator-based RAG framework (SimulRAG) and provide a long-form scientific QA benchmark covering climate science and epidemiology with ground truth verified by both simulations and human annotators.
-In this framework, we propose a generalized simulator retrieval interface to transform between textual and numerical modalities.
-We further design a claim-level generation method that utilizes uncertainty estimation scores and simulator boundary assessment (UE+SBA) to efficiently verify and update claims.
-Extensive experiments demonstrate SimulRAG outperforms traditional RAG baselines by 30.4\% in informativeness and 16.3\% in factuality.
-UE+SBA further improves efficiency and quality for claim-level generation.
+Large Language Models (LLMs) show promise in generating long-form scientific explanations that synthesize evidence and connect multiple factors.
+However, in long-form scientific question answering, LLMs often hallucinate, producing unsupported or inconsistent claims.
+Retrieval-Augmented Generation (RAG) improves trustworthiness by grounding generation in external sources; scientific simulators are valuable because they can validate quantitative hypotheses and capture evolving dynamics.
+Yet simulation-based RAG is non-trivial due to two challenges: how to retrieve from scientific simulators, and how to efficiently verify and update long-form answers.
+To overcome these challenges, we propose SimulRAG\footnote{Project page: \url{https://github.com/HZEmpire/SimulRAG}}, a simulator-based RAG framework with a generalized retrieval interface that translates between text and simulator parameters/outputs.
+SimulRAG further introduces claim-level generation with uncertainty estimation and simulator boundary assessment (UE+SBA) to selectively verify and update claims.
+Unlike tool-first or holistic answer revision, it first elicits diverse answers without retrieval and then grounds uncertain, simulator-verifiable atomic claims with simulator evidence.
+We also release a long-form scientific QA benchmark spanning climate science, epidemiology, and urban planning, with ground truth verified by simulations and human annotators.
+Experiments show SimulRAG improves informativeness by 30.4\% and factuality by 16.3\% over the strongest adapted RAG baselines, while UE+SBA enhances claim-level efficiency and quality.